Skip to main content

 Westerly Hospital Offers Free Suicide Prevention Training

-WESTERLY, RHODE ISLAND, May 22, 2017 – Westerly Hospital’s Robert Harrison, MD and Dawn Odom, RN will facilitate a 90-minute evidence-based QPR Suicide Prevention training on May 31 from 6:30 - 8:00 p.m. in the hospital’s Henry J. Nardone Conference Center.
-The training is free and open to anyone.
+WESTERLY, RHODE ISLAND, September 1, 2017 – In recognition of Suicide Prevention Week, Westerly Hospital’s Robert Harrison, MD and Dawn Odom, RN will facilitate a 90-minute evidence-based QPR Suicide Prevention training on Tuesday, September 12 from 6:00 - 8:00 p.m. at the Ocean Community Chamber of Commerce located at 1 Chamber Way (off Route 1) in Westerly.

 Like CPR, QPR is a simple process anyone can be trained to use to help save the life of someone in crisis - question someone about suicidal thoughts, persuade them to seek help, and refer them for professional assistance.